jfuruness/lib_youtube_cd_burner/README.md

 app.run(debug=True)
 ```

+Then look on a web browser at localhost:5000

 #### From the Command Line

 run in a terminal: ```sudo youtube_cd_burner```

-This will start the flask application
+This will start the flask application on localhost:5000

 ### Installation instructions
 * [lib\_youtube\_cd\_burner](#lib\_youtube\_cd\_burner)